 Establish Your Committee

-You will need a committee of at least three ladder faculty members plus a wiseperson.
-Notify the Staff Graduate Advisor that you are planning to schedule your advancement so that a wiseperson may be assigned to your committee.
+You will need a committee of at least three ladder faculty members one of which will act as your wiseperson.
+Notify the Staff Graduate Advisor that you are planning to schedule your advancement to book a room and to have ready the required forms for the exam.
 If you are a theorist, you will need two theorists and one experimentalist on your committee.
 If you are an experimentalist, you will need two experimentalists and one theorist.
 Your committee must be made up of at least three ladder (tenure track) UCSB faculty members (not lecturer, adjunct, etc).
 Three members of your advancement committee must serve on your supervising committee; as a result, many advancement committees will have 4 faculty.
 Your committee chairperson must be a Physics faculty member, but if your primary research advisor is a faculty member from another department, they may serve on your committee as co-chair.
 A Physics faculty member must also serve as co-chair.